EmirEsen/RestaurantReservation/README.md

 #### Program can do the following:
 * add new Restaurants with a daily reservation capacity
-* add customers to program
+* add customers
-* takes reservation for selected customer and restaurant on specific date and time
+* make a reservation for the registered/selected customer and restaurant on a specific date and time